0Hughman0/jupyter_cassini/README.md

 Once installed, head to the `demo` folder and run `launch.bat` (or equivalent commands) to try cassini and jupyter_cassini out.

+Scroll to the bottom of the launcher to launch the Cassini browser and start your project.

+See the [Cassini](https://github.com/0Hughman0/Cassini) repo for some information on the Python-side of things.

+Try creating highlights for a 'tier' by using the magic `%%hlt Highlight name`, the captured out will be displayed in the cassini browser.

 In this repo there is a Python package named `jupyter_cassini_server` for the server extension and a NPM package named `jupyter_cassini` for the frontend extension.